 Natural ability is obviously important if you want to be an NFL wideout.
 But to really separate yourself from the competition, there's no way around it—you need to spend time in the gym.

-New York Jets wide receiver Brandon Marshall understands this all too well.
+Current New York Giants and former Jets wide receiver Brandon Marshall understands this all too well.

 At 6’4” and 230 pounds, Marshall is one of the most physically gifted wideouts in the league.
 But the 32-year-old receiver, who also works as an analyst for Inside the NFL on SHOWTIME, doesn’t rely solely on those attributes to dominate the NFL—he puts in the time in the gym to make sure he's in peak form for the season.